solana-foundation/solana-improvement-documents/proposals/0053-quic-turbine.md

 [`QUIC_PORT_OFFSET`](https://github.com/solana-labs/solana/blob/2fc1dc1bf/sdk/src/quic.rs#L4)
 from the TVU socket for QUIC connections.

+In terms of specific components of QUIC:

+* 4-way handshake via Retry: We'd want to enable this because the QUIC handshake logic is much more expensive than the current gossip-based flow.
+  The retry mechanism reduces server load when hit with IP spoofed DDoS attacks.
+* QUIC connection state management: It increases memory requirements and limits the number of peers that the cluster can scale to.
+* Curve25519 peer authentication: Required for obtaining and authenticating the sender's public key.
+* X25519 KEX Key exchange algorithm is required by QUIC-TLS.
+* AES-128-GCM Authenticated encryption: Encryption mandated by QUIC-TLS.
+  AES-128-GCM has native x86 instructions
+* Congestion control: Required for rate-limiting senders.
+* Key renegotiation: Ideally this would be optional, if that would be compatible with the quinn library.
+* Connection migration: Optional, and doesn't have to be supported.
+* Restrictions on connection IDs: We regain ~8 bytes by disabling connection IDs, if that is supported by the quinn library.

 For the initial implementation in the Solana Labs client we will use the same constructs as TPU QUIC implementation so the specs are the same.
 See [TPU/QUIC Protocol v1](https://github.com/solana-foundation/specs/blob/42f2058b7/p2p/tpu.md#tpuquic-protocol-v1).